FRC-1721/marketing-material/docs/uniforms/tenure.rst

    :alt: Picture of a tenure captain's bars

-   Team Captain's tenure bars, four years on the team, third year as Safety Captain or Assistant Captain, final year as Captain.
+   Team Captain's tenure bars, four years on the team, third year as Assistant Captain, final year as Captain.
    One or two years as a mentor.